michabirklbauer/instapython-app/README.md

 # InstaPython App

-InstaPython App is a graphical interface wrapped around my python package [InstaPython](https://github.com/t0xic-m/instapython).
-It provides basic functions to access and deal with Instagram data and two of my other Projects: [InstaBot](https://github.com/t0xic-m/instagram_watchdog) and [InstaView](https://github.com/t0xic-m/instagram_data_download_viewer).
+InstaPython App is a graphical interface wrapped around my python package [InstaPython](https://github.com/michabirklbauer/instapython).
+It provides basic functions to access and deal with Instagram data and two of my other projects: [InstaBot](https://github.com/michabirklbauer/instagram_watchdog) and [InstaView](https://github.com/michabirklbauer/instagram_json_viewer).
 InstaPython App was built with [Electron](https://electronjs.org/) and [Bootstrap](https://getbootstrap.com/).

 Alternatively there is also a version that runs natively in Python 3.6 and uses Tkinter for the interface!